trieu/leo-cdp-free-edition/README.md

 # About this LEO CDP FREE Edition

-* The binary build of LEO CDP Free Edition for CDP Evaluation only.
+* The binary build of LEO CDP Free Edition for CDP Evaluation only, do not use this edition in the production or live system.
 * Free quota: 500 profiles in database
 * To get more quota, please contact me to purchase the LEO CDP's software license and get more supports and knowledge consulting services.